gleam-lang/gleam/notes/talk.md

 statement -> function           : '$1'.
 ```

+The rootsymbol is a module.
+A module consists of a series of statements it
-As modules are statements it seems like statements would make a good
+seems like statements would make a good Rootsymbol.
+Statements is defined as
-Rootsymbol.
-Statements is defined as one or more statement.
+one or more statement.

 A statement is either a module_declaration, or a function.